Placement and Primary Service Types

 The concept of a continuum of alternative placements applies to special education in all school districts in the state of Washington.
 The ContinuumApproach is how services are delivered within Seattle Public Schools.

 A Primary Service type categorizes a student’s placement for the purpose of assignment within Seattle PublicSchools.
-(This is sometimes called a Seattle Public Schools Primary Service type or Seattle Public Schools Primary Service type.)
-Each student’s A team including parents and school officials that develops and monitors an selects the PrimaryService type that best aligns with the student’s IEP.
+(This is sometimes called a Seattle Public Schools Primary Service type or SPS Primary Service type.)
+Each student’s IEP team selects the PrimaryService type that best aligns with the student’s IEP.
 A student’s primary service type may change through the IEP process due to significant progress, or lack of progress.

 Having a specific Primary Service type does not guarantee assignment to a particular school.
 The Primary Service typedefines the student’s admissions pathway, a process that leads to a specific assignment for a student.

-Preschool options are designed to offer a continuum of services in an effort to meet a variety of student developmental needs:
+Preschool options are designed to offer a continuum of services in an effort to meet a variety of student developmental needs.
+Read more about Early Learning Placements and Programs on the Early Learning website.